gauravtiwari/rails-webpacker/README.md

   ./bin/yarn install
 ```

-Or, just run prepare script to install everything after cloning the repo
+Or just run prepare script to install everything after cloning the repo

 ```bash
   ./prepare # only on macOS